Skip to main content Skip to local navigation

 Tariq also worked with numerous international humanitarian organizations and promoted small and medium enterprises within local communities.
 His research interests are feminist leadership in the context of war affected countries, civics and citizenship education, and social entrepreneurship.

 In 2016, you completed your PhD thesis In Pursuit of Light: Voices of Educational Activists in Afghanistan.
-Why did the voices of educational activists’ matter then.
-And why do they matter now, in 2023, two years after the United States of America withdrew their troops from Afghanistan?
+Why did the voices of educational activists’ matter then, and why do they matter now in 2023, two years after the United States of America withdrew their troops from Afghanistan?

 I reached out to volunteer educators because I admired them.
 They believed in a country that respects the rights of women and men equally.
-They were prepared to sacrifice for the Afghani community to become a nation that provides equal opportunities for both men and women.
+They were prepared to make sacrifices for the Afghani community so it would become a nation that provides equal opportunities for both men and women.
+These educators were up against oppressive regimes, warlords, and corrupt individuals.
+But they worked hard alongside schools, parents, and community leaders to humanize education for the children.

 Today, the situation has deteriorated significantly.
 Schools have been transformed into platforms for spreading propaganda, fostering ignorance among children and young people.
 Extremists’ ultimate goal, by shutting school doors for girls and largely restricting science education for boys, is to dehumanize children, coercing them to conform to a particular agenda and the ruling regime’s ideology.
 Although schools faced challenges during the Republic, the current state of education is a stark departure from the past and falls far short of ideal.